Coelecanth/project3-waterBlogged/README.md

 ### Typography

-i used the website fontjoy to pick a pair of fonts which are complimentary in there styles but provide a mild contrast to the rest of the text on the page.
-The fonts chosen were sourced form google fonts and imported into my css, these were then applied with there own classes to slected text.
+i used the website [fontjoy](https://fontjoy.com/) to pick a pair of fonts which are complimentary in there styles but provide a mild contrast to the rest of the text on the page.
+The fonts chosen were sourced from google fonts and imported into my css.
+These were then applied with there own classes to selected text componets in the site.
 The fonts used are shown below

 - [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab) was used for the primary headers and titles.